madwings/instalike/DESIGN.md

 ### User Service

 It will contain CRUD endpoints for user profiles.
 Despite the fact it will be at the core of the system and it will be heavily loaded.
-It can be written with\
-TypeScript and Node.js.
-It will be sufficient enough and it will share technology stack with the Front-End.
+It can be written with TypeScript and Node.js.
+It will be sufficient enough and it will share technology stack with the Ffrontend.

 SQL style database is sufficient here.
 A cluster capabilities will be required, like the MariaDB Gallera Cluster.
 The exact choice depends mainly on the budget and further detailization of the requirements.